-Yoga studios are readily accessible around the world and it is relatively inexpensive to attend classes, making yoga a very accessible practise to a greater number of people.
+Yoga studios are readily available around the world and it is relatively inexpensive to attend classes or do it on your own.

 When it comes to yoga as it is designed to be a personal exercise, so you can’t actually go too “wrong” with a good instructor to guide you through what you need to do, you take in as much as you are comfortable with.
 All you need foster is an internal willingness to try yoga out, follow the exercises and absorb your interpretation of the experience.

 The activity in yoga is designed around body postures, breathing and meditation techniques, in turn, these will also enhance your physical strength, the ability to relax on your own.
 While yoga stems from Hindu culture and is said to also restore spiritual connections it is not considered to be a religious practice.